-If real estate transfer tax is due, the taxable basis is the fair market value of the real estate properties represented by the (increase of the) interest in the Fund.
-The general tax rate is 8% (2022)
+If real estate transfer tax is due, the taxable basis is the fair market value of the real estate properties of the Fund in proportion to the increase of the percentage interest in the equity of the Fund by the Investor.
+The applicable tax rate is 10.4% (2024).